ChilliCream/greendonut/README.md

 > and caching. -- facebook

 _DataLoader_ are perfect in various client-side and server-side scenarios.
-They decouple any kind of request in a simplified way to a backend resource like a datasource or web API to reduce the overall traffic to those resources by using two common techniques in computer science namely batching and caching.
+They decouple any kind of request in a simplified way to a backend resource like a database or a web service to reduce the overall traffic to those resources by using two common techniques in computer science namely batching and caching.
 With batching we decrease the amount of requests to a backend resource by grouping single requests into one batch request.
 Whereas with caching we avoid requesting a backend resource at all.

 ## Getting Started